rbalamohan/tez-autobuild/README.md

 The tez memory settings have been tuned down to fit inside a 4Gb VM.

 If you have a bigger VM/actual HDP2 cluster, it makes sense to edit the tez-site.xml where it says 512 & -Xmx400m to 8192 & -Xmx7168.

+And for anything you want to override in local settings (like HIVE_CONF_DIR), create a file named local.mk and add the Makefile variables to that file.